François Reichenbach: Death

 This quote inspired Danièle Thompson to write the title of the film Ceux qui m'aiment prendront le train (Those who love me will take the train) by Patrice Chéreau, starring Jean-Louis Trintignant, Charles Berling and Vincent Perez.
-François Reichenbach died on February 2, 1993, in Neuilly-sur-Seine.
+François Reichenbach died on February 2, 1993, in Neuilly-sur-Seine, a posh neighbourhood near the capital.
 He is buried in the Louyat cemetery in Limoges.

 Work as a director

 This pioneer of the New Wave through the importance of his cinematographic work makes this man, with a free and respectful look at others, a privileged witness of his time.
 He always has a camera loaded on the back seat of his car to film immediately just in case, because he likes to "film everything that moves ".
-The magazine Cahiers du cinéma wrote: "François Reichenbach was born with a camera in his eye ".
+The famous magazine Cahiers du cinéma wrote: "François Reichenbach was born with a camera in his eye ".

 In 1955, he bought his first 16mm Bell & Howell camera and made his fourth short film Impressions de New York, which won the Special Jury Prize at the Tours Film Festival and a mention at the Edinburgh International Film Festival: his career as a filmmaker was launched.
 François Reichenbach films everything that comes into his head, with both eyes open.
 He says that "cinema is made by one-eyed people: one eye in the viewfinder, the other closed to better concentrate on the image.
 He keeps the other one open (the human eye) so as not to lose contact and not to abandon the filmed subject to the machine that is the camera.

 In 1957, he directed his first short film, The Marines, about an elite American unit, which imposed a new style through the impression of truth, the nerve and the originality of the gaze.